jacksontong/jacksontong.github.io/_posts/2024-12-30-a-simple-approach-to-managing-configuration-in-go.md

 ## Conclusion

 This lightweight configuration loader is a great fit for projects where simplicity and minimalism are key.
 By leveraging Go’s reflection capabilities, you can create a flexible and environment-driven configuration system without relying on external libraries.
 For larger projects, consider extending this solution or exploring established libraries if advanced features are needed.

+You can try out the code on the Go Playground: [https://go.dev/play/p/EhjsUVOCGPO](https://go.dev/play/p/EhjsUVOCGPO).